Conquering Mt. Maagnaw, 8th Highest Mountain in the Philippines

+After the briefing, we headed to the jump off in Brgy.
+Kibangay and started to trek.
 The trail isn’t for beginners.
 It’s not very difficult either.
-But it’s a little challenging specially during night trek.
+But it’s a little challenging specially trekking at night.
 Around 8PM we are still on the trail.
 We reached the camp site around 9PM.
 It was a long hours of trekking, around 6-7 hours.
-When we got their, a lot of tent pitched already so we looked for an unoccupied spots.
+When we got to the campsite, a lot of tent pitched already so we looked for an unoccupied spots.
 Dinner was being prepared while we take a rest from a long hours of trekking.

 The Summit of Mt.
 Maagnaw

 We woke up early to catch the sunrise.
+The summit offers panoramic views of the Kitanglad Mountain Range and nearby peaks like Mt.
+Dulang-Dulang.
 It was truly breath taking.
 The long hours before we got to summit is nothing compare to what you’ll see.
 A scenic view suitable for mind clarity and relaxation.
+It is worth the effort and I felt proud of myself that I surpassed the challenges along the way.
+We had coffee and breakfast then went off to descend the mountain.

 How to Get to Mt.
 Maagnaw, Lantapan Bukidnon